What are Micro-CT Scanners?

 In Vivo micro-CT scanners

 In vivo micro-CT scanners are designed to scan live specimens, primarily small animals like mice, rats, and sometimes rabbits.
 These scanners allow for longitudinal studies, where the same animal can be scanned multiple times to observe changes.
-It is beneficial in studying the effects of treatments like drugs, diet, or hormonal interventions on weight of the body, growth of bone, tumors, and other physiological aspects.
+It is beneficial in studying the effects of treatments like drugs, diet, or hormonal interventions on the weight of the body, growth of bone, tumors, and other physiological aspects.

 In vivo scanners are also used to analyze health concerns like chronic obstructive pulmonary disease (COPD), where breathing monitoring is required.
 They can also be a reference for registration with other imaging modalities like micro-PET or micro-SPECT scans.